-The Liberty Mutual logo is not just multivalent – it is imbued with the spirit of the country in which this company operates.
-It concentrates on the desire to enlighten the world population about insurance benefits, their effectiveness, and their crucial role in protection from any risks.
+The Liberty Mutual logo is not just multivalent; it is imbued with the spirit of the country in which this company operates.
+It focuses on the desire to enlighten the world’s population about insurance benefits, their effectiveness, and their crucial role in protecting against risks.
 The emblem’s depicted symbol is significant in itself and speaks of the aspiration for safety.

 Meaning and History

-Liberty Mutual Group took a meticulous approach to choose its visual identity, like any finance-related organization.
-But it didn’t settle for clichés or traditional images, instead opting for an unexpected character that, at first glance, has nothing to do with the insurance sphere.
+Liberty Mutual Group took a meticulous approach to choosing its visual identity, as any finance-related organization would.
+But it didn’t settle for clichés or traditional images; instead, it opted for an unexpected character that, at first glance, has nothing to do with the insurance sphere.
 This is the Statue of Liberty.

 What is its role in the concept?
 It is both primary and multi-purpose.
 First, it resonates with the organization’s name.
-Second, in the hands of the impressively tall statue is a torch – a symbol of light illuminating the entire world.
+Second, in the impressively tall statue’s hands is a torch, a symbol of light illuminating the entire world.
 Thus, the company has taken on the role of enlightening the public about insurance matters.

 What is Liberty Mutual?